gooddata/gooddata-ruby/_posts/2014-01-02-tutorial-part-3-loading-data.markdown

 next_section: tutorial/tutorial-part-4-looking-around-project
 prev_section: tutorial/tutorial-part-2-model
 pygments: true
-perex: The logical data model (LDM) defines the facts and attributes in your project, as well as their relationships.
-Let’s have a look at how to create a project’s LDM using Ruby SDK.
-Then, we compare this method with other approaches.
+perex: Now that you have created the logical data model for your project, you can now populate it with data from the sample Ruby project.
 ---

 There are several ways of loading the data.
-We will explain them later (or you can [peek](/recipe/ref-loading-data) into reference if you are so inclined).
-For now we will just stick to the simplest one for the problem at hand.
-First in your terminal run.
-Remeber to be in `my_test_project` directory
+For now, we will stick to the simplest approach for the problem at hand.

+* We will explain the other methods later.
+For more information, see [Data Loading Reference](/recipe/ref-loading-data).

+First, change to the `my_test_project` directory.
+Run the following command:

 {% highlight ruby %}
 gooddata project jack_in
 {% endhighlight %}

-As we discussed in [getting started](/getting-started), `jack_in` is used for getting into interactive session.
-Notice that we did not even have to provide project_id because we are in the project directory and it was picked up from the Goodfile.
-Once in the session type
+As discussed in [getting started](/getting-started), the `jack_in` command is used to start an interactive session with a project.
+Since you are in the project directory, a project ID is not required, as it was extracted from the `Goodfile`.

+When the session is initiated, enter the following to upload the three datasets from CSVs stored in the project's `data` directory:

 {% highlight ruby %}
 devs = blueprint.get_dataset("devs")